-Tier 1: All college intending high school graduates receiving tailored, pre-programmed text message reminders and encouragement.
+Tier 1: All college intending high school graduates.

 Paying for School

-Completing FAFSA or finding additional or alternative opportunities for funding was the top need among our Tier 3 students in 2020.
-28% of Tier 3 students required help with funding at the start of the 2020 program.
-Of those, 61% completed their FAFSA documents.
+Completing FAFSA or finding additional or alternative opportunities for funding was the top need among our students in 2021.
+Most students required help with funding at the start of the 2021 program.
+Bridge to College counselors supported those students with completing their FAFSA documents by the end of the program.
 Those who didn’t complete this step were either found to be undocumented, planned to defer enrollment, or lost contact with their counselor and no final status was able to be confirmed.

 Application & Registration

-The second highest need for Tier 3 students was starting or finalizing their application process and registering for classes.
-20% of Tier 3 students required help finalizing their applications with 59% of students completing the process.
-The remaining 41%either chose not enroll in higher education, deferred their application until the spring, or lost contact with their counselor and no final status was able to be confirmed.
+The second highest need for students was starting or finalizing their application process and registering for classes.
+Students required help at multiple stages of the application the process, such as registering for orientation and class registration.
+Students who did not complete their application process, deferred their application until the spring, or lost contact with their counselor and no final status was able to be confirmed.

 Enrollment Rates for NCC Intending Students

-Norwalk Community College (NCC) is a popular destination for Tier 3 students and many first-generation students within Stamford Public Schools (SPS).
+Norwalk Community College (NCC) is a popular destination for students and many first-generation students within Stamford Public Schools (SPS).
 With its close proximity to Stamford and NCC’s relationship with SPS and SC2C, we use the enrollment rates for students who indicate their intention to attend here as a measure of our success in helping students enter higher education.
-In 2020, enrollment rates were down significantly due to COVID-19, however, students receiving Tier 3 support continue to enroll at NCC at higher rates than those not receiving this additional support.
+In 2021, enrollment rates were down significantly due to COVID-19, however, students receiving support continue to enroll at NCC at higher rates than those not receiving this additional support.

 What Went Well?

 - Use of text message platform.
-98% of Tier 1 students added to the platform opted to receive messages all summer and 86% were satisfied with the platform
+91% of Tier 1 students added to the platform opted to receive messages all summer and 85% were satisfied with the platform (giving it a 3 out of 5 rating)

-- 80% of Tier 3 students remained actively engaged with their counselor throughout the summer
+- 92% of Tier 3 students receiving ongoing counselor support remained engaged with their counselor throughout the summer.

-- 61% of Tier 3 students enrolled in a college according to fall data from National Student Clearinghouse
+- 61% of students receiving counselor support enrolled in a college according to the National Student Clearinghouse.

 Westhill High School Senior